mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

     * [Action bar / tab icon generator](https://romannurik.github.io/AndroidAssetStudio/icons-actionbar.html)
     * [Launcher icon animator](https://romannurik.github.io/AndroidIconAnimator/)

-8. [Material Colors for Mac](https://github.com/romannurik/MaterialColorsApp) -- another cool tool from Roman Nurik.
+8. [Material Colors for Mac](https://github.com/romannurik/MaterialColorsApp) **[FREE]**-- another cool tool from Roman Nurik.
 This is a Material Colors palette viewer accessible from Menu Bar.
 You can download it from [here](https://github.com/romannurik/MaterialColorsApp/releases/download/v1.1.0/MaterialColors-1.1.0.zip).
 The only disadvantage is that, Windows users can not use it.
 You can check, how it works below:

     ![MaterialColors](/images/2017/android_tools/material-colors.png)